 Do not hesitate to reach out to administrators to obtain information about indoor air quality at your child’s school.
 Reach out to your child’s teacher and ask how he/she is spreading the word about indoor air quality.

 At home, you control the environment and focus on providing good nutrition and purified air for those in your family who suffer from allergies and other upper respiratory sensitivities.
-Becoming familiar with the environmental standards and practices of your child’s school will give you peace of mind knowing their mind and body is being cared for and nurtured even away from home.
+Becoming familiar with the environmental standards and practices of your child’s school will give you peace of mind knowing their mind and body are being cared for and nurtured even away from home.